Treatment options for anal cancer vary depending on stage and type. The three treatment options for anal cancer include:

 Please see the National Comprehensive Cancer Network’s (requires a free registration) page for more in-depth information.

 Melanoma develops from cells known as melanocytes, which produce melanin.
-This is the pigment responsible for the colour of our skin.
+This is the pigment responsible for the color of our skin.
 Melanocytes are found in our skin and hair, and in other internal organs, including the anus and rectum.
 Anal melanoma is quite rare, and is mostly found in older adults, aged 60-80.
 Anal melanoma follows the treatment protocols for melanoma.

 As with other types of anal cancer, treatment will depend on the staging and position of the cancer, and your overall health and wellness.
 Surgery is usually the main option in these cases, as melanomas do not typically respond as well to chemotherapy and radiation as other types of anal cancer.